zamicol/zamicol.com/pages/words.md

 ## "IQ stratification hypothesis"

 Some smart people think all other people are smart like them because they never go outside.
 This faulty assumption results in a poor mental model of the real world.
 They tend to over

+## Censorious
+August 2025
+Censorious does not mean "the act of censorship", but the etymology fits and we have no decent substitutes.

+This tweet is a proclamation declaring new connotation to censorious meaning "the act of censorship".

+## Cat in the Hat Engineering
+### Zamicol, 20250501
+A flawed engineering and project management strategy wherein unresolved issues or poor designs within a project prompt an expansion of scope, generating additional problems and increasing technical debt.
+This approach, rather than resolving issues through a correct and well-considered initial design, creates a complex web of issues, often manifesting as spaghetti code tentacles that cause widespread complications.

+Some organizations are managerially incentivized to embrace Cat in the Hat Engineering, as it provides busy work that creates an appearance of productivity without effectively accomplishing meaningful goals.

+Named after Dr. Seuss’s The Cat in the Hat Comes Back, where the Cat, unable to resolve an initial mess, creates further troubles by displacing the problem elsewhere.

+JavaScript frequently exemplifies this phenomenon, as efforts to address its original shortcomings spiraled into broader, more intricate problems across its ecosystem, which could have been avoided with simpler existing technologies or better initial design.

+Originally stated: “Can’t fix problems in a project?
+Increase the scope to make more problems elsewhere.
+Soon tentacles emerge, everything has problems, and your project doesn’t look as relatively bad.” (https://news.ycombinator.com/item?id=43852162#43855415)

+Cat in the Hat Engineering and Iatrogenic Engineering

+Ken Thompson and Rob Pike knew that VOOM was the answer to UTF-16.

+## Iatrogenic Engineering
+### qbit and nrdxp, 20250926

+A problematic engineering process wherein humanity develops a technology or system that inadvertently generates significant issues, prompting a cycle of further interventions to address the problems caused by the original creation.
+This results in increasing complications that could have been avoided by forgoing the problematic technology entirely and adopting existing, more effective substitutes.

+The term encapsulates the spiraling consequences of attempting to resolve issues caused by a technology that should not have existed in the first place.

+UTF-16 exemplifies iatrodysgenic engineering, as its adoption introduced persistent issues that required ongoing fixes, unnecessarily complicating systems when existing alternatives would have sufficed; it is a technology that should never have been created.

+Originally stated: “Humanity creates something that causes problems .. then spirals out trying to fix problems created by the thing in the first place.”

+## Cat in the Hat Engineering and Iatrogenic Engineering
+In both Cat in the Hat Engineering and Iatrogenic Engineering, the complexity arising from over-engineering can be avoided by prioritizing existing technologies or solutions and focusing on robust initial designs.
+This approach minimizes technical debt, prevents cascading issues, and eliminates the need for superficially productive but ultimately ineffective engineering efforts.

+#############################
+#############################
+#############################
+# Questionable Words
+# Competable
+09/14/2025 Jordan in conversation, Zach stopped the conversation pointing it out.
+Able to be competitive.

+# Maliformant, malinforment 9/22/2025